What Is Thoracic Pain?

 - Poor physical condition and lack of exercise

-Epidural steroid injections are also commonly used to treat degenerative and arthritic joint conditions.
-Often the goal of ESIs is to provide sufficient pain relief to permit more aggressive physical therapy and greater functional recovery.
+Epidural steroid injections are also commonly used to treat degenerative and arthritic joint conditions, such as those caused by disc herniations.
+Often the goal of epidural steroid injections for thoracic back pain is to provide sufficient pain relief to permit more aggressive physical therapy and greater functional recovery.
 The procedure involves injecting a combination of a corticosteroid and local anesthetic under x-ray guidance into the epidural space, which is the space around the spinal cord.
 The steroids act at nerve roots as they branch from the spinal cord by decreasing inflammation and irritation.

-ConclusionThough rare, there are some conditions affecting the middle back area that may require more than simple medication and exercise.
-If you are experiencing chronic or unusual thoracic pain, consult your physical for more information and treatment options.
+ConclusionThough rare, there are some conditions affecting the middle and upper back area that may require more than simple medication and exercise.
+If you are experiencing chronic or unusual thoracic pain, find a back pain doctor today for more information about how you can treat your pain.